matek100/shr-mfg-robotic-arm-http-server/README.md

 ## Server-side application setup
 * download the application code to the JetMax Ubuntu computer
-* open terminal window and move to the folder where the application code was downloaded
+* open terminal window and move to the folder where you downloaded the application code
 * run <code>npm install</code> to install the required Node.js modules
 * open config.json file and define the address of the JetMax Ubuntu computer and the port for the Node.js application
 * run <code>nodejs index.js</code> to start the application